chcly/MockVM/Codes.md

 ### op R0, R1|V, R2|V

-Preforms the operation on the R1 and R2 registers into R0
++ Preforms the operation on the R1 and R2 registers and stores the result in R0.

 ```asm
     mov x0, 2